-- Fructose: 38.2%
+- Fructose: 38.2 percent

-- Glucose: 31.3%
+- Glucose: 31.3 percent

-- Maltose: 7.1%
+- Maltose: 7.1 percent

-- Sucrose: 1.3%
+- Sucrose: 1.3 percent

-- Water: 17.2%
+- Water: 17.2 percent

-- Higher sugars: 1.5%
+- Higher sugars: 1.5 percent

-- Ash: 0.2%
+- Ash: 0.2 percent

-The slightly acidic pH level of honey (between 3.2 and 4.5) is what helps prevent the growth of bacteria, while its antioxidant constituents cleans up free radicals.
-The physical properties of honey vary depending on the specific flora that was used to produce it, as well as its water content.
+The slightly acidic pH level of honey is what helps prevent the growth of bacteria, while its antioxidant elements clean up free radicals that are linked to diseases.

-As a general rule, use ¾ cup of honey for every one cup of sugar, reduce the liquid in the recipe by 2 tablespoons and lower the oven temperature by 25 degrees Fahrenheit.
+As a general rule, use ¾ cup of honey for every one cup of sugar, reduce the liquid in the recipe by 2 tablespoons and lower the oven temperature by 25º Fahrenheit.

-- Use honey to sweeten your dressings or marinades
+- Use honey to sweeten your dressings or marinades.

-- Stir honey into coffee or tea
+- Stir honey into coffee or tea.

-- Drizzle honey on top of toast or pancakes
+- Drizzle honey on top of toast or pancakes.

-- Mix honey into yogurt, cereal, or oatmeal for a more natural sweetener
+- Mix honey into yogurt, cereal, or oatmeal for a more natural sweetener.

 - Spread raw honey over whole grain toast and top with peanut butter.

-Or, try these healthy and delicious recipes developed by registered dietitians:Honey-glazed roasted sweet potatoes
+Alternatively, try these healthy and delicious recipes developed by registered dietitians:

-Basil honey mango sorbet
+- Basil honey mango sorbet

-Honey Dijon vinaigrette with arugula, pear and walnut salad
+- Honey Dijon vinaigrette with arugula, pear and walnut salad

-Grilled fruit kebabs.
+- Grilled fruit kebabs

-It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
+A person's overall eating pattern is most important in preventing disease and achieving good health.
 It is better to eat a diet with variety than to concentrate on individual foods as the key to good health.